 Minimum age 18, maximum dependent on health and fitness of participant.

-British passport holders aren't required to have a visa to enter Swaziland, and will be granted entry for up to thirty days.
-This can be extended at the Swaziland Immigration Department in Mbabane.
+British passport holders aren't required to have a visa to enter Swaziland, and will be granted entry for up to thirty days on arrival.
+This can be extended once in Swaziland and the local team will assist you with this.
 Your passport should be valid for a minimum period of three months from the date of entry into Swaziland and have at least two blank pages.

 If you intend to visit South Africa before or after travelling to Swaziland, you’ll need to have an additional two blank pages to enter and leave South Africa.